nexusbusim/CancelExplosion/README.md

 IF YOU UPDATE YOUR PLUGIN, DELETE YOUR CONFIG FILE FIRST!!!

 langauge support : ko, en
 you can change setting on config.yml

-this plugin only support korean now
-version 0.0.5 might be update for multi-language support
+this plugin support korean and english version 0.0.5 might be update for multi-language support